HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 are currently still [only available on Chromium-based browsers](https://caniuse.com/#feat=background-sync), so as an additional question, we looked into which features these PWAs actually use.

-All data in the HTTP Archive can be [queried through BigQuery](https://github.com/HTTPArchive/legacy.httparchive.org/blob/master/docs/bigquery-gettingstarted.md), where multiple tables are available in the `httparchive` project.
-As these tables tend to get fairly big, they are partitioned, but multiple associated tables can be queried using the [wildcard symbol '*'](https://cloud.google.com/bigquery/docs/querying-wildcard-tables).
-For our research, three families of tables are relevant:

-- `httparchive.lighthouse.*`, which contains data about [Lighthouse](https://developers.google.com/web/tools/lighthouse/) runs.
-Note that Lighthouse data is only available for mobile pages.
-- `httparchive.pages.*`, which contain the JSON-encoded parent documents’ HAR data.
-- `httparchive.response_bodies.*`, which contains the raw response bodies of all resources and sub-resources of all sites in the archive.

 ## Service Workers
 ### Service Worker Registrations and Installability
 The first metric we explore are service worker installations.
 Looking at the data exposed through